CodinGame/Contribute-Help/pages/basics/help.md

 Before asking for help, you can search for an answer here first.
 Most likely it's a classic issue and it has an explanation.

-Then, you can ask other community members in the chat or on Discord.
+Then, you can ask other community members on Discord.
 People chatting there are quite friendly and will be eager to help.
 However, remember that they don't _have to_ help you.

 Not sure on how to explain your problem?
 Check out this guide on [how to properly ask for help](http://how-to-properly-ask-a-question.surge.sh/) written by simon-tiger.